jelsonjay/typescript/README.md

-# TypeScript the alternative to javaScript superset
+# TypeScript the alternative to JavaScript superset

-learn TypeScipt, all valid javascript
+learn TypeScipt, all valid JavaScript

 code is also TypeScript code